estruyf/doctor-sample/src/doctor/documentation.md

 menu:
   QuickLaunch:
-    name: Documenation
+    name: Documentation
     id: documentation
     weight: 1
     parent: doctor
 ---

-# Doctor Documenation
+# Doctor Documentation

-`Doctor` is a tool created and provided by Valo.
-Initially, we started `doctor` as an internal tool to dogfood our products and keep documentation in one place.
-For our team, this is SharePoint.
+`Doctor` was originally created for having a uniformal way of providing the documentation internally at Valo Solutions.
+The main driver for `doctor` was to dogfood the Valo products and make it easier for users to maintain documenation on SharePoint.

 As we understand that it is not the best experience for developers to write documentation on SharePoint, we created this tool to simplify the process. `Doctor` allows developers to use tools/applications they are used to, like VSCode and Markdown, and still provide the information on your SharePoint environment.